IRNiti/comp_vision_project/README.md

 2.
   After downloading data from Kaggle (https://inclass.kaggle.com/c/ecse415-classification/), run

-    `python3 training_segregator.py`
+python3 training_segregator.py

-first segregate the data into a directory structure appropriate for the PyTorch ImageFolder Dataset API:
+to first segregate the data into a directory structure appropriate for the PyTorch ImageFolder Dataset API:

 /train